Prohibition Rock Climbing

-This secluded area hosts a selection of great climbs and would be a very popular crag anywhere, but located deep in the backwoods of Arkansas, it is highly likely you will have this very beautiful climbing area all to yourself.
-Although this area was supposedly found by two other climbers before myself, we found no evidence of previous climbing activity while developing the routes here.
-The climbing is on very good rock and entails powerful cruxes between monster jugs on an unbroken 45 degree wall.
-The prohibition wall is south facing and climbing is enjoyable year-round as the sun graces the face only in the winter.
-The All American wall is east facing and hosts high quality warm-ups ranging from 5.8 to 5.12 with the majority being 5.10 and 5.11.
-There is a waterfall with a nice swimming hole at the head of the 'horseshoe-canyon,' but beware there have been big snakes seen here on many occasions.
+This secluded area hosts a selection of great climbs and would be a very popular crag anywhere, but located deep in the backwoods of Arkansas, it is highly likely you will have this climbing area all to yourself.
+The climbing is on extremely good rock.
+Classic sandstone power endurance.
+The steep wall is south facing and climbing is enjoyable year-round as the sun graces the face only in the winter.
+The warm up wall is east facing and has high quality warm-ups ranging from 5.8 to 5.12 with most being rated 5.10 and 5.11.
+There is a waterfall with a nice swimming hole at the head of the canyon.
 A convenient camp site is located .2mi before the trail head (at a faint 'Y' in the trail).
 Please do not use the left trail from the campsite as it leads to private property.
-Most, if not all, anchors are fixed, as well as many of the routes on the Prohibition wall.
-PLEASE USE YOUR BEST JUDGEMENT WHEN CLIPPING FIXED GEAR.
+Always use your best judgement when clipping fixed gear.
+The lower off carabiners should eventually be replaced with steel, keep an eye on 'em.

-From Dickey Junction (Lat, Long: 35.8379, -92.9538) drive 2.8 miles NE on Richland Road (towards Stack Rock) and turn right onto a well established trail-road.
-High clearance is not mandatory, but there are a couple deep puddles soon after turning on this trail.
-Go .9 miles to the two car parking area on your left & you will see the climber's trail perpendicular to the pullout.
-Plenty of additional parking is found .1 mile further.
-The approach trail is probably around 3/4 of a mile, and has sections that are quite steep.
-Just before you reach the beautiful creek crossing a rock stack on your right indicates the path to the the Mercenary Wall.
-A minute or so after crossing the creek you will come to a split in the trail: the right fork takes you to the shorter approach, a down-climbable chimney, the left fork is dog friendly and more popular.
+From Dickey Junction (Lat, Long: 35.8379, -92.9538) drive 2.8 miles NE on Richland Road towards Stack Rock and the OHT trail head.
+Turn right onto a well established trail-road.
+High clearance may not be mandatory, but there are deep puddles after turning on this trail.
+Go 1 mile to a two car parking area and climber trail on the left.
+The approach is less than a mile.
+Just before you reach the creek crossing a rock stack on your right indicates the way to the the Mercenary Wall.
+A minute or so after crossing the creek you will come to a fork: the right takes you to an easy chimney down climb, the left fork is more popular.

 Featured Route For Prohibition